litespeed-js/litespeed.js/docs/services/container.md

 --- | --- | ---
 **path** | string | Dot separated nested object path **value** | mixed | Value to be set in given path **(optional)**

+#### Return Value

+Value of the requested path or null if no path was found.

 #### Example
 ```js